-As the assessment of net realisable value of the properties under development and properties for sale requires the use of significant management judgement and estimates, including selling prices and costs to complete, we consider it to be a key audit matter.
+As the assessment of net realisable value of the properties under development and properties for sale requires the use of significant management judgement and estimates, including selling prices, costs to sell and costs to complete, we consider it to be a key audit matter.

-We understood management's processes in relation to the preparation of the assessment of net realisable value and assessed the inherent risk of material misstatement by considering the degree of estimation uncertainty and the judgement on key assumptions used in preparing the assessment of net realisable value of properties under development and properties for sale.
+We understood management's control and processes of the assessment of the recoverability of property portfolios and assessed the inherent risk of material misstatement by considering the degree of estimation uncertainty and level of other inherent risk factors.

-For the properties under development, we discussed with management to understand the development plans of this property project, the latest status of development and the expected completion dates of the project.
-We checked to correspondence such as building plans submitted to the government authorities and permits obtained from the government authorities (where applicable) to corroborate our understanding.
+For the properties under development, we have evaluated management's assessment on the recoverability of property portfolios, with particular focus on properties with relatively low gross profit margins.
+We have discussed with management to understand the development plans of the property projects, the latest status of development and the expected completion dates of the projects.
+We checked to correspondences such as building plans submitted to the government authorities and permits obtained from the government authorities (where applicable) to corroborate our understanding.
 For properties for sale, we discussed with management to understand the sales plan of the properties.